Ads

 Maintenance and Inspection of Lighting Systems

 Inspection of an aircraft’s lighting system normally includes checking the condition and security of all visible wiring, connections, terminals, fuses, and switches.
-A continuity light or meter can be used in making these checks, since the cause of many troubles can often be located by systematically testing each circuit for continuity.
+A continuity tester or meter can be used in making these checks, since many faults can be located by systematically testing each circuit for continuity.

 RELATED POSTS